parsiya/parsiya.net/content/post/2018/2018-02-08-NISTIR-8202-blockchain-technology-overview-draft.markdown

 <a name="26-blocks"></a>
 ## 2.6 Blocks
-A block contains a list of validated transactions. "‘Validity' is ensured by checking that the providers of funds in each transaction (listed in the transaction's ‘input' values) have each cryptographically signed the transaction."
+A block contains a list of validated transactions. "'Validity' is ensured by checking that the providers of funds in each transaction (listed in the transaction's 'input' values) have each cryptographically signed the transaction."

 **Parsia's note: I think there's a step missing here, nodes should also check if sender has enough assets for the transfer**.